 Last things to go into would be the cinematography, effects and soundtrack.
 For the former, this is shot well.
 There are Silent Hill vibes here with this island.
 We don’t see a lot of people and it adds a creepy factor.
 Plus, we get mist that makes it more eerie.
 The cinematography is well done with building this atmosphere.
 I’ll pull in the soundtrack as well.
 It was funny that while watching this, my wife came down to say that the music was creepy.
 I agree with her and I like the element that it adds.
 The last thing would then be the effects.
 We don’t get a lot of them, but this isn’t necessarily that type of movie.
 What they do with eyes of people, making them white is unnerving to me.
 We also get something else in this movie that was great to see.
 It fits with elements that are given.

 In conclusion, this is a movie that I heard good things about.
 What I knew ticked boxes and this movie lived up to that.
 We have an interesting set up with this isolated island.
 I like how it traps our characters there.
 There are Lovecraftian elements that make it even more eerie.
 The cinematography is good and the soundtrack is great in building the atmosphere.
 Donahue works so well as our lead with the rest of the cast pushing her to where she ends up.
 This is a solid movie that works in the realm that is building for me.
 I’d say that after this initial viewing, this is a good movie.
-I’m looking forward to revisiting before the end of year to see where I fall with a second viewing.
+With a second watch, it confirms what I thought the first time around.

 My Rating: 8 out of 10